cmartinez110/active-directory-0/README.md

 <h1>Active Directory - Domain Controller and Client VMs + PowerShell Script to Add Users</h1>

 <h2>Description</h2>
 In this lab I used VirtualBox to build two VMs.
 One serves as a Domain Controller on windows server 2016, in order to run Active Directory.
 The second VM is a client which is able to connect to the internet through NAT.
 I used a script in PowerShell to add 1,000 users to the Organization.
+I used another project template and working to add accurate descriptions to each image below.
 <br />